phR0ze/cyberlinux-multiboot/README.md

 ====================================================================================================

 <img align="left" width="48" height="48" src="https://raw.githubusercontent.com/phR0ze/cyberlinux/master/art/logo_256x256.png">
-<b>cyberlinux-multiboot</b> provides a GRUB2 based installer and recovery system for the
+<b>cyberlinux-multiboot</b> provides a reference implementation for a GRUB2 based installer and
-<b>cyberlinux project</b> including documentation on how to build a multiboot USB that supports both
-BIOS and UEFI systems.
+recovery system for the <b>cyberlinux project</b> including documentation to build a fully functional multiboot ISO that supports booting on both BIOS and UEFI hardware systems as a USB stick or CD-ROM.

 ### Disclaimer
 ***cyberlinux-boot*** comes with absolutely no guarantees or support of any kind.
 It is to be used at